Archive-42/march2022-archive/react/interview-questions-js.md

      ```javascript
      var isAuthenticated = false;
+     console.log(
-     console.log(isAuthenticated ?
-'Hello, welcome' : 'Sorry, you are not authenticated'); //Sorry, you are not authenticated
+       isAuthenticated ?
+"Hello, welcome" : "Sorry, you are not authenticated"
+     ); //Sorry, you are not authenticated
      ```

 174. ### Can you apply chaining on conditional operator